clockworklabs/SpacetimeDB/crates/sdk/tests/connect_disconnect_client/README.md

 chosen arbitrarily on each test run.
-The two tests which use this client, `connect_disconnect_callbacks` and `connect_disconnect_callbacks_csharp`, are not intended to test codegeneration.
+The two tests which use this client, `connect_disconnect_callbacks` and `connect_disconnect_callbacks_csharp`, are not intended to test code generation.

 The goal of the two tests is to verify that module-side `connect` and `disconnect` events fire when an SDK connects or disconnects via WebSocket,